TobeBetterV/beyondplayer/README.md

 What makes it unique is its dedicated features for English study, such as:

-* View definition in popup dictionary
+* View definition in pop-up dictionary
 * Drag and select to loop lines
-* Automatically download subtitles
 * Highly configurable web dictionaries
 * YouTube player and browser
-* Save word to word book
+* Collect word to word book and word list
-* Hide hardcoded subtitle
+* Blur out hardcoded subtitle
 * Automatically hide subtitle
-* Change playback speed
+* Automatically download subtitles

 See https://circleapps.co/ for more about this product.